toolateralus/VM/lemur-vdk/computer.utils/home/apps/cubesOnline.app/readme.md

 - Open two instances of the app, set ones output channel to the other's input channel, and vice versa then fire.
 - This is bugged.
 It freezes when two clients make a shot at the same time, so you have to send the shot before starting the second client.
 - With some trickery, it is possible.
-- To do said trickery, open one app. set the channels to `1` and `0`
+- To do said trickery, open one App. set the channels to `1` and `0`
 - Quickly, fire a shot. before that shot reaches the border of the app, start another instance. the default channels are `0` and `1` so it will recieve this one shot.
 #### *On two computers*:
 - **User 0 (Host)**: